- The death of President Raisi and the power vacuum

 About the author

-Daniel Patrick Mahoney, Italian-American, is a geopolitical and intelligence analyst at Hermes – Center for European Studies.
+Daniel Patrick Mahoney is a geopolitical and intelligence analyst.
+He is currently a member of the Study Group on Intelligence and Geopolitics, as well as the Study Group on Defense and Space, at Hermes – Center for European Studies.